310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 {% endbubble %}

 {% bubble Chiaki snicker %}
 It hurts to do this a little, but if *that’s* how it’s going to be… Take this!
-My ultimate movee—!
+My ultimate mooove—!

 GOOOOOD MOOOORNIIIIING!! ☆
 {% endbubble %}